bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 that is received (`<<`) from the `server requests` channel.
 The process continues (`..`) in state `Ready` with same `server` state as before.

+#### Error Handling
 Faults or Exceptions that occur during a state transition automatically continue with the matching error state transition.
 These use the type of fault instead of a state constant.

-		when Out-Of-Memory! :: HttpServer server -> Worker?
+		when Out-Of-Memory! :: P p -> P?
 		..

-Should a `Out-Of-Memory!` error occur the `server` does not continue with any state what indicates the termination of the process.
+Should a `Out-Of-Memory!` error occur the process `p` does not continue with any state what indicates the termination of the process.
+The optional type `P?` indicates on type level that this might be the outcome of the transition.

 Error handlers make it easy to model robust enduring self-repairing processes or fragile daemons with task specific tear-down behaviour.

+For a generic error handling the actual `error` can be passed to the state transition by adding it as an extra argument.

+		when _! :: P p -> E! error -> P?

+#### IO-Devices
+In a system build out of processes and channels input devices like keyboards, mouses become become endpoints that feed data into a particular channel.
+Output devices like a monitor is a endpoint that consumes a _screen data_ channel and so forth.
+From the point of view of a program given through processes there are just channels to talk to the _outside world_.

 ## Modules _(Artefacts)_